-Last updated on: April 5, 2020
+Last updated on: May 27, 2023

-In this tutorial, I’m going to show you how to fix your app, when an Android 10 (or above) device uses the Gesture Navigation, with some examples
+In this tutorial, I’m going to show you how to fix your app, when an Android 10 (or above) device uses Gesture Navigation, with some examples

 Instead of the classic 2-3 button navigation bar, with the gesture navigation, we have to make some changes to look more beautiful.